VisitScotland is committed to protecting and respecting your privacy.

 The personal data that we collect and process about you about you may include:

-1.1 Personal data that you provide by filling in forms, for example on our website, app, email communications or mailing return coupons.This includes information provided at the time of registering to use our website, subscribing to our service, posting material or requesting further services.
+1.1 Personal data that you provide by filling in forms, for example on our website, app, email communications, web and mobile notifications or mailing return coupons.This includes information provided at the time of registering to use our website, subscribing to our service, posting material or requesting further services.
 We may also ask you for information, for example when you report a problem with our site.

 1.2 If you contact us, we may keep a record of that correspondence.

 1.3 We may also ask you to complete surveys that we use for research purposes, although you do not have to respond to them.

 1.4 Details of transactions you carry out through our site and of the fulfilment of your orders.